 I really wanted to find a Brazilian wine to go with my version of feijoada.
 I think Brazil could safely be described as ‘up and coming’, as far as wine regions are concerned, and as a consequence I had to search quite hard to find a Brazilian wine in the supermarkets, even in the run up to the Rio Olympics!!
 I found one in Marks and Spencer’s: a red made from the Teroldego grape (no I hadn’t heard of it either), and a couple in Waitrose: a Chardonnay and a Merlot.
 I discounted the Chardonnay, as I thought a red would be better suited to this robust meat based stew, but the other two I thought might work.

-My husband and I had great fun trying both wines with the stew, and while we thought they were both great wines, we both felt the Waitrose Brazilian Merlot was the best partner to the feijoada by quite a way: its juicy, fruity, easy drinking style, with flavours of plum and cherry and just a hint of smokiness, was the perfect partner for this smoky, meaty stew, whereas the slightly bitter blackberry and liquorice flavours of the Terroldego were a little overwhelming – we felt it would be more suited to a steak, beef stew or even a vintage cheddar.
+My husband and I had great fun trying both wines with the stew, and while we thought they were both great wines, we both felt the Waitrose Brazilian Merlot was the best partner to the feijoada by quite a way: its juicy, fruity, easy drinking style, with flavours of plum and cherry and just a hint of smokiness, was the perfect partner for this smoky, meaty stew, whereas the slightly bitter blackberry and liquorice flavours of the Terroldego were a little overwhelming – we felt it would be more suited to a steak, or a rich beef stew.